 Avoid High Blood Pressure Stage 2

-A Change In Your Nutrition
+A Change In Nutrition

 The most dangerous are the excess amounts of added sugars like processed corn syrup.
-Sugar can raise your blood pressure in a number of different ways.
-So avoid foods loaded with sugar like soda, donuts and candy.
+Sugar can raise blood pressure in a number of different ways.
+Therefore, avoid foods loaded with sugar like soda, donuts and candy.

 When it comes to lowering blood pressure the only white crystal most people hear about is salt.
-Many people are saying it’s time to focus our attention on the other white crystal which is sugar.
+Many people are saying it’s time to focus attention on the other white crystal which is sugar.

 This process uses a delicate balance of sodium and potassium to pull out the excess water.
-The daily recommended amount of potassium is 4,700 mg and your sodium intake should be no more than 1,500 mg.
+The daily recommended amount of potassium is 4,700 mg and the sodium intake should be no more than 1,500 mg.
 The following foods are high in potassium:

 - Black Beans

-Magnesium causes a calming effect on your body including arteries and veins which will help prevent them from constricting which can raise blood pressure.
+Magnesium causes a calming effect on the body including the arteries and veins.
+This helps to prevent them from constricting which can raise blood pressure.

 - Swiss Chard